CodeTusharSingh/CodeTusharSingh/README.md

 👋 Hi, I’m Tushar Singh.

-🌱 I’m currently learning Java, Web and DSA.
+🌱 I’m currently learning Java, React and DSA.

 💞️ I’m looking to collaborate on minor or major project.